Skip to main content

 Due to regulatory restrictions, swapping with Ledger in Exodus is not available in certain jurisdictions.

-a) Select the asset you want to swap, b) then select the asset you want to receive.
+4. At the top, a) select the asset you want to swap.
+Then, at the bottom, b) select the asset you want to receive.

-Once you confirm the amount of crypto you will send and receive, tap Swap.
+7. Check and confirm the amount of crypto you will send and receive, then tap Swap.

 If prompted to enable blind signing on your Ledger device, enable it and try the swap again.